aerospike/act/README.md

 3. Analyze log file output using the /latency_calc/act_latency.py script.
 4. Determine pass/fail for the test.

-The steps are described in detail below.
+The details of these steps are described in detail below.

 **The tests destroy all data on the devices being tested!**